partofthething/infopanel/README.rst

 There are a few animations built in (e.g. giraffes), but you will have lots of fun building your own sprites and animations.
 See ``tests/test_config.yaml`` for full examples of this.

+.. note:: If you set ``brightness`` in the mode section, it will constantly override any
+    adjustments you make via the MQTT controller.
+Leave it out for useful remote control.